OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

 Notice the "Root detected" message in the `onCreate` method and the various methods called in the preceding `if`-statement (which perform the actual root checks).
 Also note the "This is unacceptable..." message from the first method of the class, `private void a`.
 Obviously, this method displays the dialog box.
-There is an `alertDialog.onClickListener` callback set in the `setButton` method call, which closes the application via `System.exit(0)` after successful root detection.
-With Frida, you can prevent the app from exiting by hooking the MainActivity.a method or the callback inside it.
-The example below shows how you can hook MainActivity.a and prevent it from ending the application.
+There is an `alertDialog.onClickListener` callback set in the `setButton` method call, which closes the application via `System.exit` after successful root detection.
+With Frida, you can prevent the app from exiting by hooking the `MainActivity.a` method or the callback inside it.
+The example below shows how you can hook `MainActivity.a` and prevent it from ending the application.

 ```javascript
 setImmediate(function() { //prevent timeout